MetaMask/SIPs/SIPS/sip-20.md

 }
 ```

-The method returns a `boolean`, `true` in case of successful delivery of a message to the WebSocket, `false` if delivery was unsuccessful.
+The method returns a `boolean`, `true` in case of successful delivery of a message to the WebSocket.
+If delivery was unsuccessful, error is thrown.

 ### Snap implementation